fujidana/vscode-spec-data/README.md

 VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview) for extension authors to implement graphically rich contents.
 As its name suggests, the content may be prepared as a webpage, i.e., an aggregate of HTML/CSS/JavaScript.
 This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs in the HTML body.
+When data in a file is separated in several blocks (depending on the file format but) typically with two or more empty lines, the extension creates a page consisting of multiple graphs.
-While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of scan dataset cosumues both CPU and memory resources.
+While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of graphs cosumues both CPU and memory resources.
-For this reason, the maximum number of plots is limited to 25 by default; a user can change the this limitation in the _Settings_ window.
+For this reason, the maximum number of graphs is limited to 25 by default; a user can change the this limitation in the _Settings_ window.

 ### Download button in Plotly.js graph unfunctions